fbpx

 How does curbside voting work?

-If you are physically unable to enter the polling place, you can ask that an election officer bring a ballot to your car at the curbside, or to you at the entrance of the polling place.
+If you are physically unable to enter the polling place, you can ask an election officer to bring a ballot to your car at the designated curbside voting space, or to you at the entrance of the polling place.
 After you mark the ballot, give it to the election officer who will put it in the ballot box.
 Or, at your request, a companion may hand you a ballot and deposit it for you.

 Should I call ahead?